 The second stated reason for removal was more general: it is that Quakers began as a quite iconoclastic group: not raiding churches and destroying religious icons, as many Puritans did, but denouncing and avoiding such, keeping their meetinghouses free of “heathenish idols”, their attire shorn of adornment, and their calendars free of the pagan names of months and weekdays.
 This week some Facebook posters insisted that this tradition be revived and applied generally, not just to Quaker statuary and other portrayals of those who were slave-connected, but generally.

 Here they echoed an early cry by no less a Quaker than founder George Fox, who thundered:

 This borrowed inconophobia became for two centuries a Quaker dogma.
 It was not a complete ban: on one hand it produced many meetinghouses that balanced an austere interior with a comely sense of spiritual balance.

-And despite official frowns, it always made space for didactic poetry, such as “The Anti-Slavery Alphabet,” written by a Friend but published anonymously beginning in 1846 as a fundraiser for abolitionist organizing.
+And despite official frowns, Quaker esthetics, such as they were, always made space for didactic poetry, such as “The Anti-Slavery Alphabet,” written by a Friend but published anonymously beginning in 1846 as a fundraiser for abolitionist organizing.
 A contemporary, John Greenleaf Whittier, became the most famous American poet of his time (he died in 1892).

-Yet the Quaker anti-art policy was otherwise total, and ultimately it was increasingly felt to be oppressive.
+Yet the Quaker anti-art policy was otherwise total, and ultimately it was increasingly felt to be oppressive & stultifying.
 But before it collapsed, it caught a number of inconveniently talented Friends in the grip of existential dilemmas.

 Perhaps the most well-known victim of this self-denial was the painter Edward Hicks (1780-1849), of Newtown, Pennsylvania.
 He wrote in his Memoirs that: